-After nearly two decades of leading Charlotte’s first and longest-running artist residency program, Suzanne Fetscher, Founding President and CEO of McColl Center for Art + Innovation, will retire on September 30, 2017.
+After nearly two decades of leading Charlotte’s first and longest-running artist residency program, Suzanne Fetscher, Founding President and CEO of McColl Center for Art + Innovation, will retire in September 2017.
 Under her leadership, McColl Center has emerged as one of the leading socially-engaged artist residency programs in the United States.

 “It has been an honor to lead McColl Center for nearly twenty years,” said Fetscher.
 “None of the work we have accomplished could have been done without an outstanding team of passionate and dedicated people: artists, staff, board members, donors, community partners, and many others.
 I’ve treasured the time we’ve spent building McColl Center into a place where artists can develop ideas, grow their creative practice, and make our community a better place.”

 Starting April 1, 2017, an executive search committee, led by McColl Center board member and Carolinas HealthCare System’s Jon Joffe, select community partners, and other members of McColl Center’s board of directors, will conduct a national search for a new president and CEO.

 “Suzanne came to us with new ideas, knowledge, and, more important, the leadership capabilities to implement them,” said Hugh McColl, Jr., retired Bank of America CEO, referencing the early days of the organization.
 “She took us from a kernel of an idea, and a building, to a center where artists can innovate and be creative.”

 “She has given us twenty years of guidance and creativity, and it’s made McColl Center a success,” McColl added.
 “She made Charlotte a city of creativity and McColl Center a place for artists to be nurtured, do their thing, and be rewarded for it.”